How does all of this work?

 The GSA is built from both of these groups and led by the Executive Council.

 Graduate Student Organizations are the entities that the GSA assumes form a representative sample of the various groupings of students on campus.
-GSOs may be formed around a grouping of students by program or around a grouping of students based on any cultural/hobby/professional interest.
-Graduate Students may be a part of more than one GSO, but GSOs send senators to the Official Meetings of the Graduate Senate.
-At these meetings, each GSO must have a unique representative.
+GSOs may be formed around a grouping of students by program or around a grouping of students based on any cultural/hobby/professional groups.
+Basically, GSOs are graduate student clubs!
+But participation is not limited to just graduate students.
+The GSA may ask GSOs for their input on a variety of issues, particularly issues that concern social or cultural interests.

 GSA Grants Initiative